Marvito535/SnakeGame/docs_phase3/Snake Game - Installation Guide.md

 ## 1. Download the Code
 **Go to the GitHub repository: Snake Game**
-- Click on <Code> and select Download ZIP
+- Click on < Code >" and select Download ZIP
 - Extract the downloaded ZIP file to a folder of your choice

 ## 2. Install Node.js